All Episodes

 Obama can fool people.

-Uh oh, but light skinned, what does that mean?
+Light-skinned, what does that mean?

-Is dark skin more intimidating?
+Is dark-skinned more intimidating?

-Is it make people afraid?
+Does it make people afraid?

-Light skinned is better.
+Light-skinned is better.

-Point is these are the people thinking about all this stuff all the time, and and he doesn't speak with a Negro dialect.
+Point is, these are the people thinking about all this stuff all the time.

-I'd I would love to hear Harry Reid's observations about dialects, Negro or otherwise.
+I would love to hear Harry Reid's observations about dialects, Negro or otherwise.

 Is there a voice in his head?

-Like, for example, does Al Sharpton have a Negro dialect?
+For example, does Al Sharpton have a Negro dialect?

-Um I would I would really love to dig further into Dingy Harry's views on that.
+I would really love to dig further into Dingy Harry's views on that.

-What about Maxine Waters?
+What about Maxine Waters or Chris Rock?

-Derek Jeter have a uh uh a black dialect.
+Does Derek Jeter have a black dialect?

-Does does Alex Rodriguez have a have a black dialect?
+Does Alex Rodriguez have a black dialect?

-Um Harry Reid ain't damn near old enough.
+Harry Reid ain't damn near old enough.

-What he might have been an extra in that movie, Birth of a Nation, for all we know.
+He might have been an extra in that movie, Birth of a Nation, for all we know.

 Maybe one of his parents might have appeared in it.

-You know, here I got a movie idea, folks.
+I got a movie idea, folks.

 I was thinking about this over the weekend.

-Here's a movie idea for the Senate majority leader and his soulmate, Senator Robert Byrd.
+Here's a movie idea for the Senate Majority Leader and his soulmate, Senator Robert Byrd.

-And we can call it when Harry met Robert.
+And we can call it When Harry Met Robert.

 And it's a buddy film.